 Knowledge of cash-flow dynamics should be a qualification for virtually any responsible job in your organization.
 This doesn’t mean that you need a company full of accountants, but you do want each key player to see and understand the cash-flow issues clearly.
 Each one should have a definite awareness of how his or her personal effectiveness and efficiency affect your company’s cash flow.
 Accomplishing this goal involves some basic education and training, as does any new discipline.

 Many small- and medium-size organizations think they cannot afford a trained and experienced chief financial officer.
 In fact, they cannot afford not to have that kind of expertise.
 But even among those companies that do have skilled CFOs, there is no guarantee that the cash-flow way of thinking will get integrated into the organization.
 The fact is that everybody on your management team needs to understand how cash-flow dynamics affect his or her department if your business is to prosper in the long term.

 I agree on both counts.
 And this is why I appreciate Shawn Burcham of Missouri-based PFSbrands.
-Under Shawn’s leadership and guidance, every employee not only understands the numbers, but they are empowered to make decisions that can lead to favorable impacts on both earnings and cash flow.
+Under Shawn’s leadership and guidance, every employee not only understands the numbers but they are empowered to make decisions that can lead to favorable impacts on both earnings and free cash flow.

-Shawn will be the first to admit there was much shooting from the hip in his early days, but that financial training throughout the organization would be tantamount in order to remain cash flow positive where his business now enjoys double-digit sales growth every year.
+Shawn will be the first to admit there was much shooting from the hip in his early days.
+However, that financial training throughout the organization would be tantamount to remaining cash flow positive, where his business now enjoys double-digit sales growth every year.

 Can You Ace this Test?

 Not every CEO is a Shawn Burcham.
-Accordingly, try these questions on for size to measure your cash flow intelligence.
+Accordingly, try these questions to measure your cash flow intelligence.